abhirupnandy/netflix-clone-react/README.md

-# NETFLIX CLONE APP
+# NETFLIX Clone App

-### My first React App with Firebase
+This app is a tutorial react app with firebase authentication and firestore functionalities.

-This app is a tutorial based app made only for educational purpuses.
+This app is made for educational purposes only.

-#### Testing github auto deploy
+Please visit live version here -> [NETFLIX Clone App](https://netflix.abhirupnandy.click/ "NETFLIX Clone App")